WalletConnect/py-walletconnect-bridge/README.md

 $ make run
 ```

-**Note**
+You can test it at http://bridge.mydomain.com/hello

+**Notes**

 For this sample configuration file, the bridge will be available at http://bridge.mydomain.com/ .
-After specifying bridge.mydomain.com to 0.0.0.0 in /etc/hosts,You can test it at http://bridge.mydomain.com/hello
+After specifying bridge.mydomain.com to 0.0.0.0 in /etc/hosts,

 This approach uses [Certbot](https://certbot.eff.org/) to generate real SSL certificates for your configured nginx hosts.
 If you would prefer to use the self signed certificates, you can pass the `--skip-certbot` flag to `docker run` as follows: